chapel-lang/chapel/doc/rst/technotes/static.rst

 ---------------

-The initialization of function-static variables is implicitly synchronized using of Chapel's ``atomic`` types.
-As a consequence, it's safe to call a function with static variables from multiple concurrent threads, as well as from several locales.
-In the latter case, the variable is stored on the first locale to initialize it ; support for alternative ways of sharing the data (e.g., replicating the precomputed data to all locales) is considered future work.
+The initialization of function-static variables is implicitly synchronized using Chapel's ``atomic`` types.
+As a consequence, it's safe to call a function with static variables from multiple concurrent threads, as well as from multiple locales.
+In the latter case, the variable is stored on the first locale to initialize it; support for alternative ways of sharing the data (e.g., replicating the precomputed data to all locales) is considered future work.